Reading Periods:

 No limitations on genre.
 Just send us your best fiction.
 See our home page for a weirdly detailed example of the many genres we'll consider.
 But then again, the whole point of that list is that we'll consider pretty much anything.

-We pay via PayPal upon publication.
+$100 via PayPal upon publication.

 Word Count:

 500 – 3,000 words is our preferred range, but you can submit up to 5,000 words maximum.
 Please submit only one story at a time.
 If you have a dozen flash fiction stories, please send us one of them.
 We respond very quickly, so if we pass, feel free to submit again.
-Note: We have nothing against microfiction, but since we publish one standalone story every two weeks, we will not consider stories less than 500 words in length.
+Note: We have nothing against microfiction, but since we publish one standalone story every three weeks, we will not consider stories less than 500 words in length.

 Format: